aaronparker/aaronparker.github.io/_posts/2016-05-20-remote-desktop-certificates-os-x-clients.md

 Now that my Remote Desktop certificates are configured for autoentrollment and Windows machines are picking up the certificates, I can import the root CA certificate into my MacBook running OS X.

-Navigate to the URL of your certificate server (e.g. http://cert1/certsrv) and download the certificate via 'Download a CA certificate, certificate chain, or CRL'.
+Navigate to the URL of your certificate server (e.g. `http://cert1/certsrv`) and download the certificate via 'Download a CA certificate, certificate chain, or CRL'.
 Download the CA certificate in DER format.
 Find the downloaded certificate in Finder and open the certificate to install it into Keychain.

-Once installed the certificate is not automatically trused as you can see below:
+Once installed the certificate is not automatically trusted as you can see below:

 ![OSX root CA certificate]({{site.baseurl}}/media/2016/05/OSX-root-CA-certificate.png)